 Waterfalls near Konjic, Bosnia and Herzegovina.

-Reasoning: I haven’t spent as much time in Austria as I have in some other European countries (probably a cumulative three weeks over the last few years), but when Luna and I passed through Salzburg and Villach, we found both to be overwhelmingly pet-friendly.
+Reasoning: I haven’t spent as much time in Austria as I have in some other European countries (probably a cumulative five weeks over the last few years), but when Luna and I passed through Salzburg, Innsbruck, and Villach, we found each to be overwhelmingly pet-friendly.
 We were allowed in most restaurants and cafes without issue.
 Trains are pet-friendly.
 People were always happy to see Luna.
 Finding accommodations was always easy.
 And the only places Luna couldn’t go were grocery stores and perhaps some churches or museums.

 Reasoning: With several months of our lives invested in Ghent, Bruges, Antwerp, and the surrounding areas, Luna and I rarely ever encountered a place she couldn’t go.
 Finding accommodation was easy.
 Transportation was easy.People loved her and cute little grandmas would coo at her at the bus stops all the time.
 And the only places I didn’t take her were grocery stores, Asian restaurants (which generally don’t welcome dogs anywhere in Europe), and churches.